On the Signature of a Path in an Operator Algebra: Iterated integrals of a path as operators

 \subsection{Chen relation}

 In this section, we use from time to time the symbol $\circ$ in place of $\nabla_{\bar{T}^2(\mathcal{A})}$ or $\nabla_{\rm End^{2}_{\mathcal{A}}}$ to improve readability.
-We describe how concatenation of paths lift to the full and partial contractions operators, that is we write an extension of Chen identity over iterated integral, see \cite{Chen54} for these operators. \begin{proposition}[Chen relation] For any forest $f\in\lpbf$ and any three times {$(s,u,t)\in [0,1]^3$} one has
+We describe how the concatenation of paths lifts to the full and partial contractions operators, that is we write an extension of Chen identity over iterated integral, see \cite{Chen54} for these operators.